autowarefoundation/autoware.universe/sensing/autoware_cuda_pointcloud_preprocessor/docs/cuda-pointcloud-preprocessor.md

 This node implements all standard pointcloud preprocessing algorithms applied to a single LiDAR's pointcloud in CUDA.
 In particular, this node implements:

-- crop boxing (ego-vehicle and ego-vehicle's mirrors)
+- box cropping (ego-vehicle and ego-vehicle's mirrors)
 - distortion correction
 - ring-based outlier filtering